 The economic and environmental costs of treating all wastewater at a centralized location can be a burden.
 At what point does decentralized treatment make more sense?

 For his part, Rebori is not calling for a revolution.
-His experience — over 32 years in both large- and small-flow markets — leads him to favor the term “distributed” over “decentralized.”
+He spent many years as a municipal plant operator, and actually prefers the term “distributed” over “decentralized.”
 The latter, he reasons, suggests an “us-versus-them” dynamic, when in reality the proper treatment approach is purely circumstantial, dependent on location, economics, and objectives.
 From my conversation with Rebori, here are five reasons for a community or business to consider decentralized (AKA “distributed”) wastewater treatment.